-Bank of Deposit-(Established A.D.
-1844)-No. 3, PALL MALL EAST, LONDON, S.W.-The Warrants for the Half-yearly Interest, at the rate of 5 per cent. per annum, on Deposit accounts, to the 31st December, are ready for delivery, and payable daily between the hours of 10 and 4.
+Bank of Deposit-(Established a.D.
+1844)-No. 3, PALL MALL EAST.
+LONDON, S.W.-The Warrants for the Half-yearly LONDON, S.W.-The Warrants for the Half-yearly Interest, at the rate of 5 per cent. per annum, on Deposit accounts, to the 31st December, are ready for delivery, and payable daily between the hours of 10 and 4.